Would you stay in one of the most haunted hotels UK?

 The cold light of day

 Most haunted hotel in Britain?
-Jury still out.
+The jury (also of 11 – spooky?) is still out.
 Room 11 next time?
 Maybe.
-If the coach party doesn’t beat us to it.
+If we are feeling brave and the coach party doesn’t beat us to it.